Should you work out every day?

 “Goal setting is one of the best ways to stay motivated to work out as you are tracking your progress,’ says Baldwin.
 “Be SMART – your goal should be Specific, Measurable, Action-oriented, Realistic, and Time-oriented.
 Tell your goal to a friend or family member too; this will help hold you accountable.
 Then, of course, reward yourself when you accomplish your goal.”

-Fitness trackers are a valuable motivational investment as they provide immediate feedback on step count, heart rate, and caloric expenditure.
+Fitness trackers can also be a valuable motivational investment as they provide immediate feedback on step count, heart rate, and caloric expenditure, though try not to get too fixated on the data.
 “Keep track of your steps and aim for 10,000 steps a day,’ says Baldwin.
 “Have your tracker send reminders to move when you’ve been sedentary too long, and set up your target heart-rate zones to know how long you’ve spent in moderate-to-vigorous physical activity intensity.”

 Another great way to stay motivated is to work out with a friend, or take part in group exercise classes.
 According to a study in the Journal of Social Sciences in 2010, participants gravitated towards the exercise behavior of those around them.